 Nordic climate - May, June and July are the driest months of the year.
 Mid-June to August is high season, but most highland tours don’t operate until July because of snow.
 At other times, many tourist facilities outside Reykjavík are closed.
 From September through March, the night is dark enough to see the Aurora Borealis.

-Call us on to start planning your vacation to Hotel Ranga or take a look at our itineraries to Southern Iceland
+Call us on 020 3993 4743 to start planning your holiday to Hotel Ranga or take a look at our itineraries to Iceland

 Hotel Ranga offers a warm welcome, delicious gourmet food and wine, and the opportunity to enjoy the natural wonders of this remarkable part of the country.
 Its location means there is good chance of catching sight of the Northern Lights.